ofasgard/CalzoneBlog/blogs/amsi-breakpoints.md

 If you want more background on that, check out the previous article linked above.

 The way we're going to execute that patch is different, however.
 We're going to use hardware breakpoints to intercept *AmsiScanBuffer()*, a technique I can't take credit for.
-I learned about it from an article in [VXUnderground Black Mass Halloween 2022](https://vx-underground.org/Papers/Other/VXUG%20Zines).
+I learned about it from an article in [VXUnderground Black Mass Halloween 2022](https://vx-underground.org/Papers/Other/VXUG%20Zines), which I highly recommend for any detection-averse hackers who know their way around C. It's a great read.

 The basic idea works as follows: